Total TimePrep: 30 min. + chilling Bake: 10 min./batch

 - On a lightly floured surface, roll out to 1/4-in. thickness.
 Cut with 2-1/2-in. cookie cutters dipped in flour.
 Place 2 in. apart on ungreased baking sheets.

 - In a small bowl, combine frosting ingredients; beat until smooth.
-Transfer to a plastic bag.
-Cut a small hole in a corner of the bag; pipe frosting onto cookies.
-Yield: about 5 dozen.
+Transfer to a pastry bag fitted with a tip; pipe frosting onto cookies in desired designs.

 This is my favorite gingerbread cookie recipe.
 I found it it a Taste of Home recipe box I purchased at the checkout counter at the grocery store.
 I couldn't find my book this year when I went to do my holiday baking and panicked until I found it again here on the website.
 We just love these!